naveen-malla/100DaysOfMLCode/README.md

 I’ve learned and practiced Numpy, Pandas, and Tensorflow.
 I’ve also done some basic ML projects like text classification (Fashion MNIST) and text classification (IMDB reviews) based on some youtube tutorials.

 **DAY 26**:
+Resuming after a break.
 Revised ML course by Andrew NG on coursera.
 Completed two weeks' content and assignments.
 Working on optional assignments.
 [Course Link](https://www.coursera.org/learn/machine-learning)